Skip to Content

 I was surprised to learn that only a small portion of white southerners owned slaves.
 It made me ponder what motivated the non-slave-owning Southerners to volunteer to fight.

-a ranger at gettysburg uses kids to plot troop movements
+A ranger at gettysburg uses kids to plot troop movements

 There are a lot of Ranger programs, both at the visitors’ center and on the battlefield.
 If anyone can get kids engaged in history it’s a National Park Ranger.
 Find a schedule and set aside some time for one or two.